The title of this post is a question we first asked back in 2016.

 Our advice: If you haven’t already done so, start looking at how AI can help you improve your customer service today!

 In 2016 we spoke about the growth of Airbnb, the impact of VR/AR and the importance of reputation management as the challenges that hotels faced and in truth, these are probably still relevant today.

-Airbnb isn’t going away and in 2018, hotels will also need to consider how they’ll compete with Airbnb Plus and Beyond by Airbnb as well as making sure that they can utilise their hotel facilities and local businesses to provide guests with an experience.
+Airbnb isn’t going away and hotels will also need to consider how they’ll compete with Airbnb Plus and Beyond by Airbnb as well as making sure that they can utilise their hotel facilities and local businesses to provide guests with an experience.

 When it comes to technology, hotels will need to continue to invest time into how AI, alongside VR & AR can help them improve customer service and different experiences.
 Customer service can be improved through automation, chatbots and messaging to ensure that they are on hand for guests 24/7.
-As a result, response times can be improved, human error eliminated, and a superior service delivered.
+As a result, response times can be improved, human error eliminated, and superior service delivered.
 Staff will even be able to spend more time on the tasks that matter.

-With the roll out of the mobile first index, hotels will need to make sure that their sites are well optimised for mobile and provide a decent user experience.
+With the rollout of the mobile first index, hotels will need to make sure that their sites are well-optimised for mobile and provide a decent user experience.
 They also might want to look into creating apps in order to generate brand loyalty, whilst improving user experience.
 Failure to investigate might result in being left behind.